eribeiro3478/CS-450-AI-Pacman-Project/README.md

 Optimization Strategy:
 The weights assigned to each of the above factors were carefully calibrated to balance aggressive food collection with cautious ghost avoidance.
 By tuning these weights, we aimed to create an agent that could navigate the game environment in a way that maximized the game score while minimizing the time taken and the risk of being caught by ghosts.
 Our experiments involved rigorous testing and iterative improvements to ensure that the agent's performance was both efficient and effective.
 The result was an intelligent Pacman agent capable of autonomously completing the game with optimal strategies, thus achieving the highest possible score in the shortest amount of time.

+To manually play pacman you will need to open the pacman.py file.
+To see the autonomous pacman playing you will need to run the autograder.py which will then show pacman winning every random generated game with an average of 1300 points!